 You may have a TB infection but no active disease or symptoms.
-This means the TB bacteria remains inactive (dormant) in a small area of your lungs.
+This means the TB bacteria remain inactive (dormant) in a small area of your lungs.
 This type of infection may be present for years and is called latent TB.
+With latent TB:

-- People with latent TB infection cannot spread the TB germs to other people.
+- You cannot spread TB to other people.

-- However, in some people, the bacteria can become active.
-If this happens, you may become sick or you may then pass on the TB germs to somebody else.
+- In some people, the bacteria can become active.
+If this happens, you may become sick, and you can pass the TB germs to someone else.

-- Even though you do not feel sick at all, you will need to take medicines for TB for 6 - 9 months.
+- Even though you do not feel sick, you need to take medicines to treat latent TB for 6 to 9 months.
 This is the only way to make sure all of the TB bacteria in your body are killed.

-- You will need to take medicines for TB for at least 6 months to rid your body of the TB germ.
-You should begin to feel better within a month.
+- You need to take many medicines for TB for at least 6 months to rid your body of the TB bacteria.
+You should begin to feel better within a month of starting the medicines.

-- For the first 2 - 4 weeks after you start taking the medicines, you may need to stay home to avoid spreading TB to others.
-Ask your health care provider when it is okay to be around others.
+- For the first 2 to 4 weeks after starting the medicines, you may need to stay home to avoid spreading TB to others.
+Ask your health care provider when it is OK to be around other people.

-- Your health care provider is required by law to report your case to the local public health department.
+- Your provider is required by law to report your TB to the local public health department.

 TB germs die very slowly.
-You will need to take several different pills at different times of the day for 6 months or longer.
-The only way to get rid of them is to take your TB medicines the way your health care provider has asked you to.
+You need to take several different pills at different times of the day for 6 months or longer.
+The only way to get rid of the germs is to take your TB medicines the way your provider has instructed.
 This means taking all of your medicines every day.

 - Your TB infection may become worse.

-- Your infection may become more difficult to treat.
+- Your infection may become harder to treat.
 The drugs you are taking may no longer work.
 This is called drug-resistant TB.

-- You may need to take other medicines with more side effects.
-Even these medicines may not cure your TB infection.
+- You may need to take other medicines that cause more side effects and are less able to remove the infection.